 Project Location and Schedule

 The 2018 project focused on Dougherty Woods and Dougherty Ridge subdivisions.
 This project bid on 2/2/18 and the low bidder was M&H Concrete.
 The Streets Division marked areas for replacement and work started on March 20th.
 The map below gives a general idea of the streets where work occurred.
-At this time, all slabs have been replaced, with minor restoration work remaining.
+All slabs have been replaced, with minor restoration work remaining.
+While everything has been backfilled and seeded, we've had problems with rain washing out the topsoil.
+M&H has repaired those areas as requested.

 The Street Division can grind trip hazards or replace sidewalk slabs in extenuating circumstances.
 Call Public Works at 835-6130 to report a trip hazard.